England

 For musicians

-London is a music mecca
+A music mecca

-In London, something happens every night — everywhere — nearby.
-At The Blues Kitchen Shoreditch I caught an amazing concert by Michelle David & The Gospel Sessions, a band whose infectious gospel/soul/funk energy filled the place.
+Here, something happens every night, everywhere and very close by.
+At The Blues Kitchen Shoreditch I caught an amazing concert by Michelle David & The Gospel Sessions, a band whose infectious gospel and soul energy fills the room within a few bars.
+The club is known for putting live music front and centre.

 Street musicians are an important part of London’s music scene